-AO2 Explain and analyses historical events and periods studied using second-order historical concepts.
+AO2 Explain and analyse historical events and periods studied using second-order historical concepts.
+Maximum 12 marks

 Demonstrates strong knowledge of key features and characteristics of the period in ways that show very secure and thorough understanding of them (AO1).